EthanNguyenPM/my-obsidian-vault/03 - Resources/CSS/CSS Position Ultimate Guide.md

 ![[Pasted image 20241023135928.png]]

-At first you will notice that the one element is in its normal position in the document flow as if it were `static`.
+At first, you will notice that the one element is in its normal position in the document flow as if it were `static`.
 Once you scroll the page to the point that the top of the one element is 10px from the top of the page it will then stick to the top of the page as if it were position `fixed`.
 This will last this way all the way until the element gets to the bottom of the purple parent container in which case it will stop scrolling with the page.

-`sticky` position is the perfect position for navbars that scroll with the page, headings in long lists, and many other use cases.
+`sticky` Position is the perfect position for navbars that scroll with the page, headings in long lists, and many other use cases.

 ## Absolute/Fixed Position Advanced

 Now there is one thing about `fixed` and `absolute` position elements that you need to know since it could cause some weird, hard to find bugs.
-An element that is `absolute` positioned will use the first parent element that has a non-static position as its container to offset itself from and it will default to the body if no parent has a position value other than `static`.
+An element that is `absolute` positioned will use the first parent element that has a non-static position as its container to offset itself from, and it will default to the body if no parent has a position value other than `static`.
 This we already know, but this is not the only way to define a parent container. `absolute` positioned elements will also check for a parent that has either the `transform`, `filter`, or `perspective` properties set.
 If any of those are found on a parent it will use that parent as the container.

 ```css
 .purple-parent {